sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 # Introduction
-This GitHub repository contains Python code on **Label Smoothing**, it is built based on a repository created by my mentor during my Internship: https://github.com/keshik6/pascal-voc-classification.
+This GitHub repository contains Python code on **Label Smoothing**, it is built based on a repository: https://github.com/keshik6/pascal-voc-classification.
 The idea here is to apply some modifications on the encode_labels function under utils.py to take into account multi-hot vector encoding and integrating with a label smoothed system as well as try out some experiment on constructing precision-recall curves.
 The main objectives involves:
 * Implement two different **Label Smoothing Schemes** (with and without added confidence towards the probabilities of incorrect classes) and analyze the Average Precision results for different ResNet models (ResNet-18,34,50) on multi-label classification for the Pascal VOC dataset
 * Perform quick analysis and construct a **Precision and Recall curve** from given .csv files for different degrees of Label Smoothing (see prcurve.py)